 uExterior Cell Buffer=(x+1)^2

-Two trade-offs include a performance hit for higher values of x, increase in memory usage, events possibly triggering earlier than some game mechanics may expect, and unsafe to load games saved at higher x-values than playing due to saved file corruption.
+Trade-offs include a performance hit for higher values of x, increase in memory usage, events possibly triggering earlier than some game mechanics may expect, and unsafe to load games saved at higher x-values than playing due to corruption.
 So, experiment and keep x before playing or continuing a real game.
 If using memory-consuming mods, or high-resolution texture mods, then higher uGrids will compound stability problems due to restricted memory.
 If you desire the most stable game then do not alter uGrids.

 Notice the frozen waterfalls in the top screenshot and the lack of land detail compared to the second screenshot.
 Below is the full view.